Behind Enemy Lines

 It’s when you step out of your comfort zone and breach enemy grounds that you learn about the outside world, and this past week, I took that step toward diversifying my NBA experience.

 Throughout the years, I’ve been fortunate enough to see the Blazers and Los Angeles Lakers face off more times than I can remember.
-They’ve endured star performances, dramatic finishes and heated confrontations all before my eyes, and needless to say, it’s must-see entertainment every time the two get together.
+They’ve endured star performances, dramatic finishes and heated confrontations all before my eyes, and needless to say, it’s must-see entertainment when the two get together.

 The well-renowned Staples Center is as glamorous as it is famous.
 Without bad-mouthing my home team, and more specifically home town, the vicinity outside Staples is miles ahead of what PDX has to offer.

-When it comes down to it, Los Angeles has turned its version of the Rose Quarter into a mini New York City.
+When it comes down to it, Los Angeles has turned its version of the Rose Quarter into a mini Times Square.
 Flashing advertisements reside on the sides of the tallest buildings, restaurants and bars can be seen for 360 degrees and because it’s December, a giant Christmas tree occupies an ice skating rink that features pre-game anticipation.

 It didn’t hurt, either, that it was 70 degrees and there were blue skies before tipoff—an experience you just don’t get for an evening game in the Pacific Northwest.